-- Facilitate a whole-school approach to safeguarding, ensuring that safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development. - Evaluate and approve this policy at each review, ensuring it complies with the law, and hold the Headteacher to account for its implementation. - The Chair of Governors will act as the 'case manager' in the event that an allegation of abuse is made against the Headteacher, where appropriate.
+- Facilitate a whole-school approach to safeguarding, ensuring that safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development. - Evaluate and approve this policy at each review, ensuring it complies with the law, and hold the Headteacher to account for its implementation. - The Chair of Governors will act as the 'case manager' in the event that an allegation of abuse is made against the Headteacher, where appropriate - Ensure that procedures are in place to manage safeguarding concerns or allegations against staff, supply staff, Governors, volunteers, visitors or contractors where they could pose a risk of harm to children.
+The guidance in Part 4 of KCSIE (Keeping Children Safe in Education 2023) must be adhered to.